Summer Transportation Internship Program for Diverse Groups

 In partnership with the U.S. Department of Transportation, this program is a critical part of the agency's employee recruitment efforts.
 Build your network, develop skills and learn about open positions.
 And if you love your internship experience, consider applying at USAjobs.gov to pursue a career.

 Students from underrepresented backgrounds are strongly encouraged to apply.
-STIPDG 2023 will be held in-person at Department of Transportation offices in Washington, D.C. and across the country.
+STIPDG is held in-person at Department of Transportation offices in Washington, D.C. and across the country.
 If you have any questions, or would like to learn more about this program, please contact dotstipdg@twc.edu.

 My exposure to the endless career opportunities in transportation with the Federal Highway Administration all started with STIPDG!